Many Questions Remain In The Aftermath Of The Las Vegas Shooting

 In a news conference Monday afternoon, Clark County Sheriff Joseph Lombardo said his deputies are still processing four crime scenes: the 32nd floor of the Mandalay Bay Resort and Casino, from where Paddock shot his victims about 500 yards below; the venue at the Route 91 Harvest festival concert; Paddock's home in Mesquite, NV, about 80 miles northeast of Las Vegas; and another home in Reno in northern Nevada.

-Lombardo said that he had dispatched a SWAT team to examine Paddock's house in northern Nevada to make sure there are no booby traps.

-Contrary to initial reports, Paddock was shot dead when police and hotel security located his room on the 32nd floor, according to Lombardo.
+Still, the investigation is fast-moving and fluid as, four hours later, the gun count increased.
+In an early evening news conference, Assistant Sheriff Todd Fasulo said that 23, not 16, weapons had been found in the Mandalay Bay hotel room and 19, not 18 weapons had been discovered in Paddock's Mesquite home.

+Also, the office of Rep. Adam Schiff, (D-CA) confirmed that he had been briefed by the FBI and informed that some, but not all of the weapons found in the hotel room were fully automatic.
+It was not clear whether those weapons were manufactured as fully automatic, or whether Paddock had converted them.

 Law enforcement officers had conducted a floor by floor search beginning on the 29th floor.
-Upon arriving at Paddock's suite, they announced themselves.
-Paddock responded by shooting through the door, wounding a security guard in the leg.
+Upon arriving at Paddock's suite on the 32nd floor, they announced themselves.
+Paddock responded by shooting through the door, wounding a security guard in the leg, Lombardo said.

 Many questions remain unanswered.